There was a loud rapping at the door. And another. Someone was being impatient.

 It was a miserable day.
 Low cloud hung over Helen’s Bay, and the drizzle had been relentless since before dawn.
 It wasn’t uncommon; living on an island had its drawbacks.
 Not that anyone had a choice any more.
 They had lost the mainland a few decades back, and had more or less given up searching for it.

-They left the edge of town, and followed the only cobbled road in Helen that was very well guarded.
+They left the edge of town, and followed the only cobbled road in Helen that was particularly well guarded.
 It led to a rise where several mansions were built, high enough to be above the stench of the fish markets, sewers, and scum that lived close to the water’s edge.
 High enough also to look down on the rest of the citizens of Renryre Island.

 They approached a large gateway, and several guards made way to allow them through.
 Kyrnrie wondered how many other guards there were on the property.
 Were there more along the perimeter?
 Patrolling the gardens?
 Watching from the roof?
 It was a symptom of his profession; he always took note of security, just in case it would come in handy later on.

-The carriage stopped, and Kyrnrie was led to the main residence.
+The carriage soon stopped, and Kyrnrie was led to the main residence.
 It was large enough to sleep hundreds of people.
 It probably did.
 A hundred domestic servants for one rich family.

 Upstairs he was left to wait in a room decorated with large portraits of men who must have done something interesting enough to be painted.
 He didn’t recognise any of them.
 The portraits probably weren’t worth much, and even the artefacts that lay below each painting looked more symbolic than valuable.
 There was, however, one dagger presented in a transparent box underneath a portrait of a young man with fierce eyes that followed him across the room.